 - If desired, add a small amount of cheese to the top of each puff.

-- The dough may be baked immediately, or may be refrigerated or frozen.
+- The dough may be baked immediately or may be frozen.

 - Place in oven and turn down immediately to 350 degrees.
 Bake for 20 to 25 minutes, until golden brown and puffed, and feel firm when pressed gently on the top.
 Do not open the oven door until the puffs have expanded and set, about halfway through cooking time.
 If cooking unevenly, after that point oven can be opened and the trays rotated top to bottom, back to front, very carefully.
 Cool for several minutes on the baking sheet to minimize the risk of deflation.